adhitht/auorora/README.md

 Aurora Image Editing Suite is a full-stack application designed to provide image editing capabilities AI models.
 The application features:

-- **Pose Correction**: Adjust and modify human poses in images using pose landmarks
+- **Pose Correction & Reframe**: Adjust and modify human poses and object position in images using masks, pose landmarks
 - **Relighting**: Dynamically relight images with customizable light configurations
-- **Inpainting**: Remove unwanted objects and intelligently fill regions
-- **Object Detection & Segmentation**: Identify and segment objects in images

 The application features a high-performance **Flutter** frontend optimized for modern Android devices.
 Its robust **Python** backend utilizes **gRPC** for efficient, low-latency communication, orchestrating state-of-the-art machine learning models for advanced image processing.